It is You but on Virtual Paper: Current Guidance for Your CV8th June 2022

 Finally please then check everything, proof read.
-Get feedback from your network, particularly if they work in the industry you are applying for (I mentioned the value of your network in my last post if you want to read more here) and please don’t pay for CV advice: It should be free and freely available.
+Get feedback from your network, particularly if they work in the industry you are applying for (I mentioned the value of your network in one of my previous posts if you want to read more here) and please don’t pay for CV advice: It should be free and freely available.

 If you’re interested in talking to our team about how we could help you write a winning CV, or how we could help you grow your scientific career, we’d love to hear from you.
 Contact us here.